Photonsters/anycubic-photon-docs/FAQ.md

 ### How do I replace the grease on the lead screw?
 Wipe all the old dirty grey grease off with a cloth rag, or kitchen towels.
 Then really get it clean by wiping again with solvent and use a toothbrush to get between the threads.
 IPA works great.
 Make sure solvent doesn't drip down into the stepper motor beneath.
 When it's clean and dry, regrease with good quality grease, apply by dabbing onto the entire length of the screw, then switch on the printer and run the slide block up and down.

+### Why do people apply Kapton tape all round the perimeter of the LCD glass screen?
+Although not strictly necessary, most owners apply tape as an added safety measure in case of resin leaks or the LCD being pulled off together with the vat.
+This post [explains why](https://m.facebook.com/groups/1194619320682708?view=permalink&id=1482113671933270) in more detail.

 ## WARRANTY